 Capital One Lounge Openings

-The card doesn’t offer extensive airport lounge access like some other cards, but it is opening its own lounges starting with Dallas-Fort Worth International Airport in fall 2021, with two additional lounges scheduled to open in Denver International Airport and Dulles International Airport outside Washington, DC, in 2022.
+The card doesn’t offer extensive airport lounge access like some other cards, but it opened its own lounges starting with Dallas-Fort Worth International Airport in fall 2021, with two additional lounges scheduled to open in Denver International Airport and Dulles International Airport outside Washington, DC, in 2022.

 This follows in the footsteps of American Express that has opened its own Centurion lounges in over a dozen airports to give its most valued cardmembers a premium lounge experience.